baggepinnen/BasisFunctionExpansions.jl/README.md

 y    = filt(ones(500)/500,[1],y)
 ```

-Next we setup the basis function expansion object `rbf` and use it to create a reconstruction object `bfa`
+Next, we setup the basis function expansion object `rbf` and use it to create a reconstruction object `bfa`
 ```julia
 Nv   = 10               # Number of basis functions
 rbf  = UniformRBFE(v,Nv, normalize=true) # Approximate using radial basis functions with constant width